psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Borough Court.— On Monday, (before J. Eldridge, esq.
 Mayor, and other gentlemen.)

-James Payne, a sailor, living in Orchard-street, was charged by his wife Eiza, with ill-using her, on the previous evening.
+James Payne, a sailor, living in Orchard-street, was charged by his wife Eliza, with ill-using her, on the previous evening.
 She said that she went round to Mrs. Young's, in Scarrott's-lane, on Sunday, and about half-past ten at night her husband came there, knocked her about and drove her out of the house.
 He then took her bonnet and shawl, and went on home with it.
 She followed him, but he locked the door, fastened the windows, and said she should not come in that night.
 After much persuasion he let her in; they then began quarrelling, and he took a hammer and poker and commenced breaking the crockery and everything in the house he came across.
 He then began beating her about, and struck her violently with the poker, saying he would make short work of it.
 She then cried "Murder!" and the police broke open the door, and took him to the station-house.

 Eliza Young stated that the complainant merely came to her house for the purpose of asking her to accompany her to the Quay, to see if her husband was gone down the river.

-The defendant, in his defence, said he caught both of them with soldiers in the house, and she was always out somewhere "cata-walling."
+The defendant, in his defence, said he caught both of them with soldiers in the house, and she was always out somewhere "cat-a-walling."
 He was bound over to keep the peace for a twelve-month.

 ```